ghc-proposals/ghc-proposals/proposals/0000-integer-openssl.rst

 Costs and Drawbacks
 -------------------

-Cost for maintaining another integer library is of course existing, as it is now with ``integer-simple``.
-It depends on how stable the ``GHC.Integer`` interface is (feedback on any planned changes welcome!).
+Cost for maintaining another integer library do of course exist, as it is now with ``integer-simple``.
+It depends however on how stable the ``GHC.Integer`` interface is.
+Interface changes of relevant ``openssl`` / ``libcrypto`` functions is unlikely as the library is very stable and in wide use.

 Alternatives
 ------------